 Want to experience authentic Ecuadorian cuisine for yourself?
 On Culture Trip’s exclusive eight-day Ecuador adventure – led by our Local Insider – you can enjoy a market visit and cooking masterclass in Quito.

-To experience authentic street food in Quito, pay a visit to Mercado de las Tripas (Tripe Market), a line of food stalls located in the Vicentina neighborhood.
-The best time to go is in the early evening, when you’ll find a buzzing atmosphere with many Ecuadorians enjoying a hearty dish or a snack.
+To experience authentic street food in Quito, a good option is to visit Parque de las Tripas (Tripe Market) in La Floresta neighborhood.
+The best time to go is in the early evening when you’ll experience a buzzing atmosphere with many Ecuadorians enjoying a hearty dish or a snack.
 Mercado Central (on the edge of the historic center), Mercado Iñaquito (in Modern Quito) and Mercado Santa Clara are all worthy alternatives.

 It may not look, smell or sound like the most appetizing thing to eat, but don’t let that put you off trying tripa mishki.
-Seasoned and grilled (or fried) cow intestines – usually served with potatoes – are one of the most popular dishes here, and among the most delicious.
-According to many Ecuadorians, this dish is good for your gut (literally, no pun intended) as it takes a while to chew thanks to its consistency.
+Seasoned and grilled (or fried) cow intestines – usually served with potatoes – are one of the most popular dishes here, and, when cooked well, among the most delicious.
+According to many Ecuadorians, this dish is good for your gut (literally, no pun intended).
+Be prepared – it takes a while to chew.

-Deliciously moreish, these tasty empanadas are filled with a tiny bit of cheese before being deep-fried and then sprinkled with sugar.
-Make sure to get a couple, as not only will the first bite leave you craving more, their lightness (the clue is in the name – ‘viento‘ means ‘wind’) means you’ll happily have room for more.
+In Ecuador, deliciously moreish empanadas are filled with cheese before being deep-fried and then sprinkled with sugar.
+Make sure to get a couple, as not only will the first bite leave you craving more, their lightness means you’ll easily have room for it.

 For the full culinary experience, it’s essential to try the drinks as well as the street food on offer in Quito.
-Morocho, made from morocho corn, is a sweet, hot drink that is obtained after cooking the corn with milk and flavoring it with a sprinkle of cinnamon, sugar and raisins.
+Morocho, made from morocho corn, is a sweet, hot drink made by cooking the corn with milk and flavoring it with a sprinkle of cinnamon, sugar and raisins.
 It’s popular as a tea-time drink and can be found at street stalls throughout the country.